annihilatorrrr/telegram-channel-subscription-bot/README.md

 Then, you need to add the `TOKEN` file with your token.

-The next part is to install in your server the requirements of the bot using `pip3 install -r requirements.txt`.
+The next part is to install in your server the requirements of the bot using `pip install -r requirements.txt`.

 Finally, adding it on all the relevent groups/channels, and talk to the bot to make subscription with them.